apexfarm/ApexTestKit/README.md

 ## Introduction

-Imagine the complexity to generate the following sObjects and establish all the relationships in the diagram.

 <p align="center">
 <img src="docs/images/sales-objects.png#2020-5-31" width="400" alt="Sales Object Graph">
 </p>
+Imagine the complexity to generate all sObjects and relationships in the above diagram.
 With ATK we can create them within just one Apex statement.
 Here, we are generating:

 1. *200* accounts with names: `Name-0001, Name-0002, Name-0003...`
 2. Each of the accounts has *2* contacts.